 Much of what you look like comes from a combination of your parents’ DNA.
 Your hair’s texture and color are no exception.
 Genetic information that’s embedded in your body creates a formula for what your hair is going to look like throughout your lifetime.
 Other factors, like nutrition, health conditions, and hormones, have less impact than the DNA that you’re born with.

 If both of your parents were born with curly hair, chances are that you’ll be born with curly hair, too.
 But there are cases where two curly haired parents can produce a child with straight or wavy hair.

 Curly hair is considered a “dominant” gene trait.
 Straight hair is considered “recessive.”
-To put that in simple terms, that means that if one parent gives you two curly haired genes and the other parent gives you a pair of straight-haired genes, you’ll be born with curly hair.
+To put that in simple terms, that means that if one parent gives you a curly-haired gene and the other parent gives you a straight-haired gene, you’ll be born with curly hair.

 Both of your parents give you two pieces of genetic information, called alleles, that determine what your hair type will be.
 The two alleles from your biological father combine with two alleles from your biological mother, giving you four in all.